 Capital assets.
-The District's investment in capital assets for its governmental activities as of August 31, 2020, amounts to \$4,332,225 (net of accumulated depreciation).
+The District's investment in capital assets for its governmental activities as of August 31, 2021, amounts to \$4,109,513 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings and improvements, and furniture and equipment.

-Major capital asset acquisitions during the year consisted of the addition of a new Day Care building, and the purchase of equipment, such as HVAC units, a mower, and a Blue Bird bus..
+Major capital asset acquisitions during the year consisted of the purchase of equipment, such as batting cages, stadium improvements, and a 2021 Chevrolet Suburban.